 6. Let it rise twice

 The yeast dough not only needs your affection and time, but also your patience!
-It doesn't want to rise just once, but twice.
-The first time, when you have kneaded the ingredients together, the yeast dough needs about 60 minutes of “rest” and the second time, after it has risen the first time, you have kneaded it briefly and brought it into its final shape ( divided into rolls, rolled into snails, etc.).
-In other words: before you bake it, let it rest or rise for another 30 minutes.
+It doesn't want to rise just once, but twiceThe first rise takes about 60 minutes after kneading the ingredients together.
+The second rise happens after the first rise, once you’ve briefly kneaded it again and shaped it into its final form (divided into rolls, rolled into swirls, etc.).
+Before baking, let it rest and rise again for about 30 minutes.

-Little tip: I usually put my finished yeast dough in the oven that has not yet been preheated.
+Mini tip: I usually put my finished yeast dough in the oven that has not yet been preheated.
 So I use the time while the oven is warming up to let my yeast baked goods continue to “rise”.
 Of course, the baking time of the recipe only counts once the oven has heated up.

 First aid for your yeast dough